 The OCM Bocas Prize for Caribbean Literature is a major award for literary books by Caribbean writers.
 Books may be entered in three categories: poetry, fiction, and literary non-fiction.
 The prize includes an award of US$10,000, sponsored by One Caribbean Media.
-This year, the other category winners will also receive a cash award.
+The other category winners receive US$3,000.

 The OCM Bocas Prize has two stages.
 First, panels of distinguished judges select the best book in each of the three genre categories.
 Next, the chairs of the poetry, fiction, and non-fiction panels, joined by the overall chair and vice-chair of the prize, form a final prize jury to select the overall winner from the three genre winners.

-To be eligible for the 2015 prize, a book must have been published in the calendar year 2014, and written by an author born in the Caribbean or holding Caribbean citizenship.
+To be eligible for the 2016 prize, a book must have been published in the calendar year 2015, and written by an author born in the Caribbean or holding Caribbean citizenship.
 Books must also have been originally written in English.
 The submission deadline for books published between 1 January and 31 October, 2015 is 9 November, 2015.
 The deadline for books published between 1 November and 31 December, 2015 is 8 January, 2016.

 Download the full submission guidelines here.

 The winner of the 2016 OCM Bocas Prize will be announced on 30 April 2016 at the sixth annual NGC Bocas Lit Fest.

 The Burt Award for Caribbean Literature is an annual Award that will be given to three English-language literary works for young adults (aged 12 through 18) written by Caribbean authors.
 Established by CODE – a Canadian charitable organization that has been supporting literacy and learning for over 50 years – in collaboration with William (Bill) Burt and the Literary Prizes Foundation and the Bocas Lit Fest, the Award aims to provide engaging and culturally-relevant books for young people across the Caribbean.